cell-org/tutorial.cell.computer/README.md

 **Click the first row (contract #0)** to open the first folder (contract), and then enter the `name` and the `symbol` to deploy to the blockchain.

+- `name`: The NFT collection name (The name that represents the collection, which will be displayed on NFT marketplaces and other platforms)
+- `symbol`: The NFT collection symbol (not really used in case of NFTs so you can use anything)

 ![deploy.png](deploy.png)

 Once the deployment transaction goes through, you will see the following screen where it displays [the domain of the deployed contract](#domain).
 Now we're ready to start printing some NFTs!: